Best Things to Do in Paris with Children

 These will allow you to get to know Paris comfortably and at your own pace, without crowding the little ones.
 As there are several, with different stops, there will be no problem getting to almost anywhere you want to visit, with the advantage that you can get on and off as many times as you want.

 In addition, the top of the bus is uncovered, something that children tend to love.
 Finally, many have an audio-guide in Spanish so that you can receive information about the places you pass through.

 Finally, a similar option to the tourist bus is the batobus.
 It is a boat that travels along the Seine stopping at the most important monuments on its banks.
 Children are sure to enjoy the boat ride through the city.

-3. Take him to live unforgettable experiences: Eiffel Tower with children
+Take them to live unforgettable experiences: Eiffel Tower with kids